-Emma Stone's desire to be an actress began at a young age.
+Born Emily Jean Stone, Emma's desire to be an actress began at a young age.
 As a child, her parents enrolled her at the Valley Youth Theatre near their Scottsdale, Arizona home.
-At age 11, Stone made her stage debut starring in The Wind in the Willows and would go on to star in over a dozen more productions at the youth theatre.
+At age 11, Emma made her stage debut starring in The Wind in the Willows and would go on to star in over a dozen more productions at the youth theatre.

-Stone moved to Los Angeles with her mother when she was 15 years old, and began acting professionally soon after.
+Emma moved to Los Angeles with her mother when she was 15 years old, and began acting professionally soon after, but had to change her first name to Emma because there was already an Emily Stone who was a member of the Screen Actors Guild.
 She first appeared in the VH1 reality TV show In Search of The Partridge Family in 2004.
 The show was a nationwide search for actors to star in a sitcom remake of the hit '70s show The Partridge Family.
 Stone won the coveted role of Laurie Partridge, and although the show was cancelled after the pilot, it served as a springboard for the young actress' career.

 Since then, she's completed roles in Crazy, Stupid, Love (2011) with Ryan Gosling, The Help with Bryce Dallas Howard and played Spider-Man's love interest, Gwen Stacy, in The Amazing Spider-Man (2011).
 She teamed up once again with Gosling for the 2013 action flick Gangster Squad set in Los Angeles in the 1940s before reprising her role in The Amazing Spider-Man 2 (2014) alongside Andrew Garfield.